Brian Morris (anthropologist)

 Brian Morris (born 18 October 1936) is emeritus professor of anthropology at Goldsmiths College at the University of London.
 He is a specialist on folk taxonomy, ethnobotany and ethnozoology, and on religion and symbolism.
 He has carried out fieldwork among South Asian hunter-gatherers and in Malawi.
 Groups that he has studied include the Ojibwa.
+He has also written widely on the history of ideas and in particular on anarchism.

+Biography

+Brian Morris was born in the Black Country.
+He left school at fifteen.

+He worked as a tea planter in Malawi.
+He became an anarchist in the mid-1960s, and remained active in several protests and political movements.
+He later received a doctorate in social anthropology at the London School of Economics, doing his PhD ethnographic fieldwork with Malaipantaram hunter-gatherers in Southern India.

+He has written books and articles on ecology, botany, ethnobotany and ethnobiology, political philosophy, religion, anthropology, and social anarchism.
+His 2004 Kropotkin: The Politics of Community, published by PM Press, locates anarchist thinker Peter Kropotkin within intellectual history as a theorist of social science, power, and ecology.